cgarchbold/cgarchbold.github.io/_articles/Corgi_Classification.md

 ---
-id: 1
+id: 2
-title: "Corgi Classification using CNNs"
+title: "Using a CNN for Corgi Classification"
-subtitle: " UKY CS 460 Machine Learning "
+subtitle: "Using a CNN to classify Corgi Pictures"
-date: "2020.12.04"
+date: "2019.12.08"
-tags: "cnn, jupyter"
+tags: "cnn, classification"
 ---

 # Corgi Classification Using CNNs